creativewave/animate/doc/computing-keyframes.md

-# Normalizing keyframes
+# Computing keyframes

-This document exposes the challenges in normalizing keyframe values.
+This document exposes the challenges in computing keyframe values.

-## Why/when keyframe should be normalized?
+## Why/when keyframe should be computed?

-Normalizing keyframe values is required to interpolate (animate with a fluid transition between) values represented differently.
+Computing keyframe values is required to interpolate (animate with a fluid transition between) values represented differently.
 Only values resolved to (represented with) (real) numbers can be interpolated.

 **Key facts:**